Some Facts About Snakes

 Snakes belong to the suborder Serpentes, are elongated, limbless and flexible reptiles.
 There are about 2,900 known species of snakes, of these, some 700 species are venomous and of those around 250 can deliver a bite capable of killing a human.
 But even non-venomous snakes can be dangerous to humans, especially the biggest snakes in the world.

 Snakes first appeared on Earth about 99 million years ago.
 The many snake species consume a wide variety of prey including insects, rodents, birds, frogs, small and larger mammals and other reptiles, including other snakes like the King Cobra.

 Snakes eat their prey whole and are able to consume prey up to 3 times larger than the diameter of their head.
 This is possible because their lower jaw and upper jaw can separate from each other.
-To keep prey from being able to escape, most snakes have rear-facing teeth that hold their victim in their mouths, specially the constrictors like the Burmese Python.
+To keep prey from being able to escape, most snakes have rear-facing teeth that hold their victim in their mouths, notably constrictor snakes like the Burmese Python.

 Venomous snakes inject their prey with venom, while constrictors will squeeze the life out of their prey.
 Snakes don't need to hunt and feed on a daily basis.
 Anacondas and pythons can survive for up to a year without food after feeding.
 Most snakes will hunt mainly at night.

 Snakes can be found throughout the world except for Antarctica, Iceland, Ireland, Greenland and New Zealand.
 Most snake species are found in the tropical regions.
 Snakes inhabit and can be found in many habitats including in the water in both lakes and the oceans, forests, deserts and prairies.

 Although snakes have no legs they move in several ways, some species move with a rectilinear movement while others have a serpentine type movement and others move with a side winding movement like the sidewinder.
 One thing is certain no snake can move backwards.